-- (1) The revenue statement for a local government must state - (a) if the local government levies differential general rates - (i) the rating categories for rateable land in the local government area; and - (ii) a description of each rating category; and - (b) if the local government levies special rates or charges for a joint government activity - a summary of the terms of the joint government activity; and - (c) if the local government fixes a cost recovery fee the criteria used to decide the amount of the cost-recovery fee; and - (d) if the local government conducts a business activity on a commercial basis the criteria used to decide the amount of the charges for the activity's goods and services. - (2) Also the revenue statement for the financial year must include the following information for the financial year - (a) an outline and explanation of the measures that the local government has adopted for raising revenue, including an outline and explanation of - - (i) the rates and charges to be levied in the financial year; and - (ii) the concessions for rates and charges to be granted in the financial year; - (b) whether the local government has made a resolution limiting an increase of rates and charges.
+- (1) The revenue statement for a local government must state - (a) if the local government levies differential general rates - (i) the rating categories for rateable land in the local government area; and (ii) a description of each rating category; and - (b) if the local government levies special rates or charges for a joint government activity a summary of the terms of the joint government activity; and - (c) if the local government fixes a cost recovery fee the criteria used to decide the amount of the cost-recovery fee; and - (d) if the local government conducts a business activity on a commercial basis the criteria used to decide the amount of the charges for the activity's goods and services. - (2) Also the revenue statement for the financial year must include the following information for the financial year - (a) an outline and explanation of the measures that the local government has adopted for raising revenue, including an outline and explanation of - (i) the rates and charges to be levied in the financial year; and - (ii) the concessions for rates and charges to be granted in the financial year; - (b) whether the local government has made a resolution limiting an increase of rates and charges.

-DIFFERENTIAL GENERAL RATES 2023/2034
+DIFFERENTIAL GENERAL RATES 2024/2025

-In accordance with Local Government Regulation 2012, Chapter 4 Rates and Charges, Part 5 Differential general rates; Isaac Regional Council will make and levy a differential general rate for the financial year ending 30 June 2024, taking into consideration the following aspects:
+In accordance with Chapter 4, Part 5 of the Local Government Regulation 2012, Council will make and levy differential general rates in the 2024/2025 financial year, taking into consideration the following matters:

-- Council recognises that different categories of land use generate different requirements for Council services and facilities and place different burdens upon the Council's budget. - Council considers that adopting a "single general rate" for all rateable land would not provide sufficient flexibility to spread the rate burden in what it considers to be an equitable manner. - Although a 'single general rate' would provide simplicity, its adoption would necessitate Council setting a high minimum rate to deal with the fact that land values in towns and villages are very low in relation to rural land but those who live in towns and villages have greater access to Council services. - Council proposes therefore to continue to levy differential general rates to ensure that the rate burden is distributed in a similar fashion to the pattern in prior years.
-Council will continue to gather data and to consider this information so as to further refine this process. - To ensure that owners of land across all differential categories contribute equitably to the cost of common services, Council applies a minimum general rate to each differential rating category. - Historically Council has maintained its minimum general rates at very low levels, given the standards of services it provides; but Council cannot continue to do this without compromising or reducing those standards.
-Council therefore proposes to increase the minimum general rates over a period of years, to enable it at least to maintain the current standards of services it provides.
+- Council recognises that different land uses generate different requirements for Council services, facilities and activities, and place different burdens upon Council's budget. - Council considers that adopting a 'single general rate' for all rateable land within the Region would not provide sufficient flexibility to spread the rate burden in what it considers to be an equitable manner. - Although adopting a 'single general rate' would provide simplicity, it would necessitate Council setting a high minimum rate to deal with the fact that land values in towns and villages within the Region are very low in relation to rural land and that owners and occupiers who live in towns and villages generally have greater access to Council services, facilities and activities - Council proposes therefore to continue to levy differential general rates to ensure that the rate burden is distributed in a similar fashion to the pattern in prior years.
+Council will continue to gather data and to consider this information so as to further refine this process. - To ensure that owners of land across all differential categories contribute equitably to the cost of common services, facilities and activities; Council shall fix a minimum general rate to each differential rating category. - Historically Council has maintained its minimum general rates at very low levels, given the standards of services, facilities and activities it supplies or undertakes; but Council cannot continue to do this without compromising or reducing those standards.
+Council therefore proposes to increase the minimum general rates over a period of years, to enable it at least to maintain the current standards of services, facilities and activities it supplies or undertakes.